Andereoo/TkinterWeb/README.md

 Thanks to the [BRL-CAD project](https://github.com/BRL-CAD/brlcad) for providing modifications for Tkhtml on 64-bit Windows platforms.

+Thanks to [Google Fonts](https://github.com/google/fonts) for providing the font used for generating alternate text when images fail to load.

-A special thanks to everyone else who helped this project by reporting bugs, creating pull requests, and providing suggestions!
+A huge thanks to everyone else who helped this project by reporting bugs, providing suggestions, and creating pull requests!